-Trump and Michael Cohen don’t see eye-to-eye on the biggest issue in his case
+Trump and Michael Cohen don’t see eye to eye on the biggest issue in his case

 - Getty Images

-- President Donald Trump and his longtime lawyer Michael Cohen are split on the biggest issue in Cohen’s case – the appointment of a special master.
+- President Donald Trump and his longtime lawyer, Michael Cohen, are split on the biggest issue in Cohen’s case: the appointment of a special master.

-- Cohen supports the court appointing a special master, which would have initial review of documents seized in raids on Cohen, while Trump opposes it.
+- Cohen supports the court appointing a special master, who would have initial review of documents seized in raids on Cohen, while Trump opposes it.

 - Trump appears to be distancing himself from Cohen.

-President Donald Trump and his longtime lawyer Michael Cohen don’t see eye-to-eye on the biggest issue being debated in Cohen’s case.
+President Donald Trump and his longtime lawyer, Michael Cohen, don’t see eye to eye on the biggest issue being debated in Cohen’s case.

 That issue is the appointment of a special master, an outside third party who would initially review the documents seized by the government during the FBI’s raids of Cohen’s home, office, and hotel room, which were conducted because investigators feared the materials were at risk of being destroyed.
 The special master would determine what falls under protected attorney-client privilege and what does not and can be used by the prosecution against Cohen.

-Cohen and Trump have had a close relationship over the years – with Cohen claiming intense loyalty to the president as a friend and adviser – and Cohen has handled some sensitive matters surrounding Trump, including paying porn star Stormy Daniels $130,000 days before the election to keep quiet about an alleged affair.
+Cohen and Trump have had a close relationship over the years – with Cohen claiming intense loyalty to the president as a friend and adviser – and Cohen has handled some sensitive matters surrounding Trump, including paying adult-film star Stormy Daniels $130,000 days before the election to keep quiet about an alleged affair.

 After initially seeking to have Cohen be the one to review the documents, his attorneys have sought the appointment of such a special master by US District Judge Kimba Wood.
 At the same time, Trump requested initial review of the documents, brushing back against the appointment of a special master.

 The government, meanwhile, is against the appointment of a special master, insisting that what is known as a “taint team” of prosecutors can effectively do the initial document review.
-The case, they argue, does not present special circumstances that differentiate itself from other cases where a taint team is standard protocol.
+The case, they argue, does not present special circumstances that differentiate it from other cases in which a taint team is protocol.

 A ‘bizarre’ conflict

 Wood was not warm to Trump’s side, saying she’s open to the taint team or a special master.
 Both Cohen’s attorneys and federal prosecutors have submitted a list of possible special masters.
-Observers told Business Insider that the judge is more likely to select one of the government’s nominees, which are all retired judges from the Southern District of New York.
+Observers told Business Insider that the judge was more likely to select one of the government’s nominees, which are all retired judges from the Southern District of New York.
 Cohen’s team submitted a group of former federal prosecutors.

 But the daylight between Trump and Cohen on this issue struck some as “bizarre.”

-“It’s not bizarre that Cohen is asking for one, it’s not bizarre that the US attorney’s office is opposing one and saying it’s happened under special circumstances and those circumstances aren’t here, the thing that Trump’s attorney said he wanted is literally unprecedented and that’s the only thing they’re asking for,” Mitchell Epner, a former assistant US attorney for the District of New Jersey and an attorney at Rottenberg Lipman Rich, told Business Insider.
+“It’s not bizarre that Cohen is asking for one; it’s not bizarre that the US attorney’s office is opposing one and saying it’s happened under special circumstances and those circumstances aren’t here, the thing that Trump’s attorney said he wanted is literally unprecedented and that’s the only thing they’re asking for,” Mitchell Epner, a former assistant US attorney for the District of New Jersey and an attorney at Rottenberg Lipman Rich, told Business Insider.

 “They’re saying either give us that, or we’re not taking a position on any of the other things.
 We think they are all bad.”

 - source